monisha-pv/VisualMedXpert-Monisha/README.md

 COMP3000 - Final Year Project

-VisualMedXpert is an iOS application using augmented reality created using the software XCode using the programming language Swift.
+VisualMedXpert is an iOS application with augmented reality technology created using the software XCode using the programming language Swift.